A juicy morsel of what has the judges raving . . .

 His brown boots clacked softly on the tile as he approached, until he came so close I had to crane my neck back to keep eye contact.
 For an unknown reason, I stayed rooted to the ground with mere inches between us.
 He looked at my lips, then into my eyes.
 The earlier harshness to his features softened as he relaxed his face.
 I blinked heavily, inhaling his delicious, ever-present scent of the woods and earth.

 “What are you doing?”
-I asked a bit too breathlessly as I stood transfixed, my body overriding the sound reason I’d always had, but seemed to have momentarily lost.
+I asked a bit too breathlessly as I stood transfixed, my body overriding the sound reason I’d always had but seemed to have momentarily lost.

 “What you want me to be doing.”
 Mischief flickered in his eyes.

 “Oh, please.
 I really have something to show you.”
-My defenses against the man always swayed toward the sarcastic end of the spectrum.

 A low, warm chuckle echoed behind me.
 “Aye, you do, and I’ve been waiting very patiently.”